 Skip to main content

-The HubSpot Load connector uses the Connect and Configure parameters to create a table of HubSpot data, which is then stored in your Snowflake cloud data warehouse.
+The HubSpot Load connector uses the Connect and Configure parameters to create a table of HubSpot data, which is then stored in your cloud data warehouse.
 You do not need to use the Create Table component when using this connector, as the HubSpot Load component will create a new table or replace an existing table for you using the Destination parameters you define.
-If the component requires access to a cloud provider (AWS, Azure, or GCP), it will use the cloud credentials associated with your environment to access resources.
+If the component requires access to a cloud provider (AWS, Azure, or Google Cloud), it will use the cloud credentials associated with your environment to access resources.
 To stage data to Azure Blob Storage, the Azure credentials associated with your environment must be assigned the Storage Blob Data Contributor role.
 For more information, read User assigned with the Storage Blob Data Contributor role.

 For Snowflake projects, this component supersedes the HubSpot Query component, which is no longer available for new pipelines.Existing pipelines with the HubSpot Query component will continue to work as expected.Databricks and Amazon Redshift projects should continue to use the HubSpot Query component.